 In June 2018, the Company entered into a Credit Agreement with Horizon Technology Finance Corporation ("Horizon") that provided \$10 million in capital (the "Horizon Credit Agreement").
 The obligations under the Horizon Credit Agreement are secured by a first-priority security interest in substantially all assets of Celsion other than intellectual property assets.
 Payments under the loan agreement are interest only (calculated based on one-month LIBOR plus 7.625%) for the first 24 months through July 2020, followed by a 21-month amortization period of principal and interest starting on August 1, 2020 and ending through the scheduled maturity date on April 1, 2023.
-On August 28, 2020, in connection with an Amendment to the Horizon Credit Agreement, Celsion repaid \$5 million of the \$10 million loan and \$0.2 million in related end of term charges, and the remaining \$5 million in obligations were restructured as more fully discussed in Note 10 to these financial statements.
+On August 28, 2020, in connection with an Amendment to the Horizon Credit Agreement, Celsion repaid \$5 million of the \$10 million loan and \$0.2 million in related end of term charges, and the remaining \$5 million in obligations were restructured.
+As more fully discussed in Note 11 to these financial statements, in June 2021, the Company entered into a \$10 million loan facility with Silicon Valley Bank.
+The Company immediately used \$6 million from this facility to retire all outstanding indebtedness with Horizon Technology Finance Corporation.
+The remaining \$4 million will be available to be drawn down up to 12 months after closing and will be used for working capital and to fund the advancement of the Company's product pipelines.
+The funding is in the form of money market secured indebtedness bearing interest at a calculated WSJ Prime-based variable rate (currently 3.25%).
+Payments under the loan agreement are interest only for the first 24 months after loan closing, followed by a 24-month amortization period of principal and interest through the scheduled maturity date.

-As more fully discussed in Note 11, during 2021 through the date of the filing of this Quarterly Report on Form 10-Q, the Company has raised approximately \$6.9 million in gross proceeds from the use of its JonesTrading Capital on DemandTM financing facility, \$35 million from a registered direct financing completed in January 2021, \$15 million from a registered direct financing completed on April 5, 2021, and \$1.5 million from warrant exercises.
-With \$54.6 million in cash and cash equivalents, short-term investments and income tax receivable from the sale of its New Jersey net operating loss at March 31, 2021, coupled with \$15 million of gross proceeds received from the sale of equity from a registered direct offering it completed on April 5, 2021, the Company believes it has sufficient capital resources to fund its operations through the end of 2024.
+As more fully discussed in Note 12, during 2021 through the date of the filing of this Quarterly Report on Form 10-Q, the Company has raised approximately \$6.9 million in gross proceeds from the use of its JonesTrading Capital on DemandTM financing facility, \$35 million from a registered direct financing completed in January 2021, \$15 million from a registered direct financing completed on April 5, 2021, and \$1.5 million from warrant exercises.
+With \$64.5 million in cash and cash equivalents, restricted cash, short-term investments and interest receivable, the Company believes it has sufficient capital resources to fund its operations through the end of 2024.